 First-time managers have a lot to learn.

 Senior leaders and talent professionals know a frontline management role can be tough.
 They see new managers falter — or fail.
 Without an attentive boss and supportive organization, first-time managers are on their own.
-Some figure it out; many don’t.
+Some figure it out, but many don’t.

 “A foundation of great leadership includes knowing yourself well, being able to read others accurately, and being flexible to different personalities and styles,” says CCL’s Maggie Sass.

 Sass oversees our Maximizing Your Leadership Potential program, which is designed specifically for first-time and first-line managers.
 She says organizations can boost the leadership capability of their new managers by doing 3 things:

 Being the boss of people who were your peers is often a difficult change.
 Leading a team; engaging, motivating, and coaching others; building relationships; and finding constructive responses to conflict are among the specific challenges that new managers face.